libsdl-org/SDL_mixer/README.txt

 This library is under the zlib license, see the file "LICENSE.txt" for details.

 Note:
-Support for FLAC, software MIDI, MOD, Ogg, and Opus are not included by default because of the size of the decode libraries, but you can get them by running external/download.sh
+Support for software MIDI, MOD, Ogg, and Opus are not included by default because of the size of the decode libraries, but you can get them by running external/download.sh
 - When building with CMake, you can enable the appropriate SUPPORT_* options defined in CMakeLists.txt.
 - When building with configure/make, you can build and install them normally and the configure script will detect and use them.
 - When building with Visual Studio, you will need to build the libraries and then add the appropriate LOAD_* preprocessor define to the Visual Studio project.